Metalnem/mijailovic.net/_drafts/books-2017-q2.md

 makes it one of the central topics of the book.

 To sum things up: if you are developing web or mobile applications, you should read this book.
-As a bonus, it’s completely free, so there is no excuse for not reading it (having to pay for it would not really be an excuse anyway).
+It’s completely free, so there is no excuse for not reading it (having to pay for it should not really be an excuse anyway).

 **[The Third Reich at War](https://www.amazon.com/dp/0143116711/)**